nhost/nhost/packages/react-auth/README.md

 ## Deprecation notice

 This package is deprecated.
-Use `@nhost/react` instead.
+It is recommended to use `@nhost/react` instead.
 If you want to continue to use it, don't forget to add `@nhost/react` to your packages as it is now a peer dependency.

 ## Install